alexmolas/alexmolas.github.io/_posts/2022-09-28-choose-the-smallest-number.md

 ## Solution

 To simplify the problem, let's start with the simple scenario where you are competing against two other persons.
 We're not looking for a deterministic solution, like "you have to always choose 2", but rather a probabilistic solution.
 This is, we want to assign to each integer a probability of being chosen.
-Let's call $$p_i$$ the probability of chosing the integer $$i$$, and $$P = \{ p_1, p_2, ... \}$$ the set of probabilities.
+Let's call $$p_i$$ the probability of choosing the integer $$i$$, and $$P = \{ p_1, p_2, ... \}$$ the set of probabilities.
 Our strategy is determined by $$P$$.
-From the definition of the game it makes sense to find the [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium).
+From the definition of the game, it makes sense to find the [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium).

 To start, assume that the other two players use the equilibrium probabilities $$P$$, and that you choose the integer $$i$$.
 Let's call $$Q_*$$ the probability of winning when following strategy $$*$$.
 The probability that you win in this circumstance comes from two components: (1) both players choose the same number $$j$$ and it's smaller than $$i$$, and (2) both players choose a number that's bigger than $$i$$.
 This is